Preventative and Wellness Screenings

 Why are they recommended?

-Check out our NEW video, with Dr. Arneson, explaining why we recommend wellness screenings and how it can effect your pet's life!
+Check out our video, with Dr. Arneson, explaining why we recommend wellness screenings and how it can effect your pet's life!

 Heartland Veterinary Clinic was the first veterinary clinic in the valley to include laser surgery and now has more than five years experience.
 Laser technology can be employed in virtually any surgical procedure we perform.
 From the most routine to the most advanced, laser allows us to reduce surgical bleeding, post-operative pain and infection rates.
 Ask our staff about adding laser surgery to your pet’s procedure.